Non-Local Representation based Mutual Affine-Transfer Network for Photorealistic Stylization: Proposed Method

-Let's take $\mathcal{I}(I_C, \mathbf{E}_{\phi}(I_C))$ as an example.
-It is equivalent to Kullback-Leibler (KL) divergence~\cite{belghazi2018mine} between the joint distribution $\mathbb{P}_{I_C\mathbf{E}_{\phi}(I_C)}$ and the product of the marginals $\mathbb{P}_{I_C}\otimes \mathbb{P}_{\mathbf{E}_{\phi}(I_C)}$.
-Such MI can be maximized by maximizing the KL-divergence's lower bound based on Donsker-Varadhan (DV) representation~\cite{donsker1983asymptotic}.
-Since we do not need to calculate the exact MI, we introduce an alternative lower bound based on Jensen-Shannon which works better than DV based objective function~\cite{hjelm2018learning}.
+Let's take $\mathcal{I}(I_c, \mathbf{E}_{\phi}(I_c))$ as an example.
+It is equivalent to Kullback-Leibler (KL) divergence~\cite{belghazi2018mine} between the joint distribution $\mathbb{P}_{I_c\mathbf{E}_{\phi}(I_c)}$ and the product of the marginals $\mathbb{P}_{I_c}\otimes \mathbb{P}_{\mathbf{E}_{\phi}(I_c)}$.
+Such MI can be maximized by maximizing the KL-divergence's lower bound based on the Donsker-Varadhan (DV) representation~\cite{donsker1983asymptotic}.
+Since we do not need to calculate the exact MI, we introduce an alternative lower bound based on Jensen-Shannon which works more stable than DV-based objective function~\cite{hjelm2018learning}.